 The act adds to the series of uniform acts implementing international conventions.
 As well, it constitutes an additional element in the suite of uniform acts dealing with jurisdiction and enforcement of judgments and arbitral awards.
-That set of uniform acts includes, inter alia: the Uniform Arbitration Act, the Uniform International Commercial Arbitration Act, the Uniform Enforcement of Canadian Judgments Act, the Uniform Enforcement of Canadian Decrees Act, the Uniform Enforcement of Canadian Judgments and Decrees Act, the Uniform Court Jurisdiction and Proceedings Transfer Act and the Uniform Enforcement of Foreign Judgments Act.
+That set of uniform acts includes, inter alia: the Uniform Arbitration Act, the Uniform International Commercial Arbitration Act, the Uniform Enforcement of Canadian Judgments Act, the Uniform Enforcement of Canadian Judgments and Decrees Act, the Uniform Court Jurisdiction and Proceedings Transfer Act and the Uniform Enforcement of Foreign Judgments Act.
 Those acts address jurisdiction, recognition and enforcement of Canadian and non-Canadian judgments, decrees and arbitral decisions.